hoc081098/rx_shared_preferences/README.md

 rxPrefs.setStringList('KEY_LIST', ['Cool']); // [*] will print ['Cool']

 ```

 -  In the previous example we re-used the RxSharedPreferences object `rxPrefs` for set operations.
 All set operations must go through this object in order to correctly notify subscribers.

 -  In flutter, you:
-  + Can create global `RxSharedPreferences` instance.
+    -  Can create global `RxSharedPreferences` instance.
+    -  Using singleton instance `RxSharedPreferences.getInstance()`
-  + Can use `InheritedWidget`/`Provider` to provide a `RxSharedPreferences` instance (create it in `main` function) for all widgets (recommended).
+    -  Can use `InheritedWidget`/`Provider` to provide a `RxSharedPreferences` instance (create it in `main` function) for all widgets (recommended).
 See [example/main](https://github.com/hoc081098/rx_shared_preferences/blob/1f33fd817ce7d6d686e1271a5d420cce67efd7aa/example/lib/main.dart#L10), [example/provider](https://github.com/hoc081098/rx_shared_preferences/blob/1f33fd817ce7d6d686e1271a5d420cce67efd7aa/example/lib/rx_prefs_provider.dart#L5).

 ```dart
 rxPrefs1.getStringListStream('KEY_LIST').listen(print); // [*]

 rxPrefs2.setStringList('KEY_LIST', ['Cool']); // [*] will not print anything
 ```

-The previous example is wrong using way.
+The previous example is wrong usage.

 ### 4. Get and set methods like to `SharedPreferences`
 `RxSharedPreferences` is like to `SharedPreferences`, it provides read, write functions: